Several tours and public attractions in Washington D.C. have been impacted by COVID-19.

 Pentagon: Building Closed to the public and all tours suspended until further notice.

-National Zoo: The National Zoo is currently closed to the public until further notice.
+National Zoo: The National Zoo is currently closed to the public until May 21, 2021.

 Holocaust Museum: Building Closed to the public and all tours suspended until further notice.